GerGerGai/Volunteer-Recorder/README.md

 ### What will the application do:

-A few friends and I are starting a club called UBC IMPACT, helping slum kids in Kenya.
+A few friends and I are starting an NGO called IMPACT, helping slum kids in Kenya.
 Our club will consist of two
 departments: Education and Funding.
 For the Education part, we will have UBC volunteers from different majors help answer